johnbumgarner/facial_similarities/README.md

     Photos with dissimilar pixels: jennifer_aniston_earrings.jpeg <--> female_headshots_with_earrings/julia_roberts_earrings.jpeg
     Photos with dissimilar pixels: jennifer_aniston_earrings.jpeg <--> female_headshots_with_earrings/natalie_portman_earrings.jpeg

-This pixel-by-pixel comparison is useful to find exact duplicates only and will not match images that have been slightly altered thus resulting in a different -pixel value.
+This pixel-by-pixel comparison is useful in finding exact duplicates, but it will not match images that have been slightly altered thus resulting in a different pixel value.
 </p>

-### Experiment 2:
+### ImageHash Library:

-This experiment used the Python module ImageHash, which was developed by Johannes Bucher.
+This experiment used the Python module <i>ImageHash,/i>, which was developed by Johannes Bucher.
 This module has four hashing methods:

 1. aHash: average hash, for each of the pixels output 1 if the pixel is bigger or equal to the average and 0 otherwise.